gameflorist/dunedynasty/README.md

 - Bug reporters and other improvement suggestions: MrFlibble, Nyerguds, Zocom7, EagleEye, gerwin, Leolo, VileRancour, swt83, Paar, Akaine, Wesker, WillSo.
+- Dracks for his help on the Flatpak package.
 - Westwood Studios, for an amazing game!

 ## License